reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 - Line 23 invokes our ret function and returns the value of `count` to the caller.
 - Line 24 updates the loop variable `count` increasing it by one.

-Any checks performed before the return statement will be applied in the local step, during payment and the consensus step of the API call.
-You should use `.api_` when this check is the same for these steps.
+Any checks performed before the `{!rsh} return` statement will be applied in the local step, during payment and the consensus step of the API call.
+You should use `{!rsh} .api_` when this check is the same for these steps.

 #### .api